-In order to complete a Registration Packet please make sure and have the following items:
+In order to complete registration - please make sure to follow this process:

 Report of Health Examination for School Entry (Gr.
 1)

-For every student who attends Wheatland School District, a complete registration packet must be filled out the first time you register.
-The Emergency Form must be filled out each year for returning students.
+For every student who attends Wheatland School District, a complete registration packet must be filled out the first time you register (online).
+The Data Confirmation must be completed each year for returning students using the Aeries parent portal.
 This form gives us the necessary information to deal with any emergencies that may arise.
 EMERGENCY NUMBERS ARE VITAL!
 It is essential to the safety and well being of our students that we be notified of any changes to the information on the emergency forms.
 We will only release children to parents, guardians, or names of people you list on the emergency form.

 California Law requires that all students entering a school in California present proof of immunization prior to admittance.
 Students registering without, or incomplete, immunization records will not be allowed to begin school until the required immunization records have been supplied.